 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Hollywood has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Hollywood has few renters and college students.
 But the biggest reason it is quieter in Hollywood than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Hollywood may be for you.

-The education level of Hollywood citizens is substantially higher than the typical US community, as 30.32% of adults in Hollywood have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Hollywood citizens is substantially higher than the typical US community, as 30.32% of adults in Hollywood have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Hollywood in 2010 was $39,447, which is wealthy relative to South Carolina and the nation.
 This equates to an annual income of $157,788 for a family of four.
 However, Hollywood contains both very wealthy and poor people as well.